Fire and Blood

-Much material meant to be published in the first volume of Fire and Blood originates from the writing of Martin's 2014 book The World of Ice and Fire.
-The World of Ice and Fire, written from the prospective of Maester Yandel, contained sections from the prospective of Archmaester Gyldayn.
+Much material meant to be published in the first volume of Fire and Blood originates from the writing of Martin's 2014 book The World of Ice & Fire.
+The World of Ice & Fire, written from the prospective of Maester Yandel, contains sections from the prospective of Archmaester Gyldayn.
 These latter sections were written by Martin.
-However, Martin wrote a lot more than at first intended, and delivered 180.000 words on Targaryen history.
+However, Martin wrote a lot more than at first intended and in the end delivered 180.000 words on Targaryen history.
 The far majority of this[N 1] covered Aegon's Conquest up to the end of the Regency of Aegon III.

-On July 22nd, 2017, Martin revealed on his Not a Blog that the material for Fire and Blood had grown so large, that the decision had been made to publish the fake histories of the Targaryen kings in two volumes.
+On July 22nd, 2017, Martin revealed on his Not a Blog that the material for Fire and Blood had grown so large that the decision had been made to publish the fake histories of the Targaryen kings in two volumes.
 The first volume is set to cover the history of Westeros from Aegon's Conquest up to and through the regency of the boy king, Aegon III Targaryen.
-Targaryen dynasty.
-Martin reported that the first volume of Fire and Blood is largely written, whereas the second volume remains largely unwritten.
-Though no publication date has been set yet. but it's likely that we will get the first volume of Fire and Blood in late 2018 or early 2019.
+Martin reported that the first volume of Fire and Blood is largely written already, whereas the second volume remains largely unwritten.
+Though no publication date has been set yet, Martin has stated that the first volume of Fire and Blood will likely be released in late 2018 or early 2019.

 - The Targaryen Conquest: Aegon I Targaryen's Conquest of the Seven Kingdoms of Westeros.